Our knowledge of orthopaedics. Your best health.

 Cause

 The exact cause of vertical talus in not known.
-Many cases, however, however, are associated with a neuromuscular disease or other disorder, such as arthrogryposis, spina bifida, and numerous syndromes.
-Your doctor may decide to perform additional tests to discover whether your infant has any of these other conditions.
+Many cases, however, are associated with a neuromuscular disease or other disorder, such as arthrogryposis or spina bifida.
+Your child's doctor may decide to perform additional tests to discover whether your infant has any of these other conditions.

 Doctor Examination

 Pediatric orthopaedic doctors are able to diagnose vertical talus by simply examining the child.
-Your doctor may order a special X-ray of your child's foot to confirm the diagnosis.
+However, your child's doctor may order a special X-ray of your child's foot to confirm the diagnosis.

 Treatment